Lizzim24/CASA0014-Vespera/README.md

 ## 📸 Prototype Demonstration

-Below are photos and screenshots showing the setup, interaction, and performance of the **Vespera inverse-brightness lamp**.
+Below are photos and screenshots showing the setup, interaction, and performance of the **Vespera inverse brightness lamp**.

 ---